marten-seemann/base-drafts/draft-ietf-quic-transport.md

 header, and thus be given multiple opportunities to update the Destination Connection ID it sends.
-A client MUST only change the value it sends in the Destination Connection ID in response to the first packet of each type it receives from the server (Retry or Handshake); a server MUST set its value based on the Initial packet.
+A client MUST only change the value it sends in the Destination Connection ID in response to the first packet of each type it receives from the server (Retry or Initial); a server MUST set its value based on the Initial packet.
 Any additional changes are not permitted; if subsequent packets of those types include a different Source Connection ID, they MUST be discarded.
 This avoids problems that might arise from stateless processing of